eyad-elghareeb/tlauncher-fedora/README.md

 ## How to install

-1. Change the permissions of the script
+1. Clone and enter the repo
     ```c
+    git clone https://github.com/MatheusTT/tlauncher-arch.git && cd tlauncher-arch
+    ```
+2. Change the permissions of the script
+    ```c
     chmod +x ./install.sh
     ```
-2. Install tlauncher
+3. Install tlauncher
     ```c
     ./install.sh
     ```